 The best way to see and understand J Ward is to join one of the regularly conducted guided tours.
-Bookings can be made online, but are not required.
+Bookings can be made online.

 Adults $17, concession $15, under 16 $5, under 5 free.
 Concession applies to Aged Pensioners, Seniors Card holders and pre-booked groups of ten or more.
 Tickets can be purchased online (below) or by cash or card on the day.

 A normal tour will take 1-1.5 hours.
 Most of our guides will spend much longer than this with anybody who wants to hear more stories or who has questions to ask.
 It should be noted that the guides do not have access to records or have knowledge of former patients or medical procedures.